This site only covers competitive events. During the first years of

-aviation there were many other "flying meetings" that either
+aviation there were many other "aviation meetings" that

-didn't include competitive events or where only a single pilot was
+either didn't include competitive events or where only a single

-engaged.
-Particularly in the USA "air show"-type events,
+pilot was engaged.
+Particularly in the USA, "air show"-type

-often supported by only one of the conflicting Wright and Curtiss
+events, often supported by only one of the conflicting Wright and

-Below you will find a list of some such non-competitive meetings.
+Below you will find a list of some such non-competitive events, and some events that simply didn't happen.
 If you don't agree and can provide further information we will consider them for more detailed coverage.

 Concours d'Aviation de Dunkerque